yamankatby/firebase-extensions/README.md

 ## 🎆 Dynamic OG Image Generator

-The **Dynamic OG Image Generator** creates dynamic and fully customizable Open Graph images.
+The **Generate OG Image Firebase** extension allows you to create dynamic and highly customizable social media images for your web pages using [Handlebars](https://handlebarsjs.com/) templates on the fly.

 [👀 Documentation](https://github.com/yamankatby/firebase-extensions/tree/main/generate-og-image)